 Located on 300 bucolic acres, this all-inclusive retreat is adults-only, except for two annual family weeks: one each in summer and winter.
 In addition to beautiful suites and cottages, the property showcases museum-quality art, including works by Jasper Johns and Roy Lichtenstein, plus a much-lauded (and healthy) culinary program.
 The kitchen’s focus on local and seasonal ingredients is unparalleled.
 Onsite activities include hiking, canoeing, croquet, tennis, fly-fishing and spa treatments.
 Indagare Tip: When you go out for a hike, request a picnic lunch, which the staff will prepare for you at the end of the trail.
 Read more.

 On Our Radar: Pickering House Inn, Wolfeboro, New Hampshire

 Unlike a Maine or a Cape Cod, New Hampshire has not quite found its spot on the summer-retreat circuit; however, a newly restored inn might change that.
 Opened in the summer of 2018, Pickering House is located in Wolfeboro, on scenic Lake Winnipesaukee (a two-hour drive from Boston).
-The property features ten stylish guest rooms and sitting rooms with fireplaces, and the on-site and nearby activities include cooking classes in the beautifully restored kitchen, as well as hiking and boating in this unexplored corner of New England.
-Contact us to book your stay.
+The property features 10 stylish guest rooms and sitting rooms with fireplaces, and the on-site and nearby activities include cooking classes in the beautifully restored kitchen, as well as hiking and boating in this unexplored corner of New England.

 Indagare Adored: White Barn Inn, Auberge Resorts Collection, Kennebunkport, Maine